cmunugala/flight-delay/README.md

 # flight-delay

 In this project, me and my team (Ahmad Azizi, Kolby Devery, and Evan Chan) used large-scale flight and weather data to predict whether or not a flight would be delayed based on information two hours before the flight departure.
+Because the datasets were large, we were forced to use Spark for cleaning and feature engineering.

 Code was written in DataBricks notebooks in Python, PySpark, and SQL.